Medical Schools with DEI Offices

 “In order to address equity in healthcare, we must provide equitable educational opportunities for our future healthcare professionals.
 Here at Rosalind Franklin University, we are committed to doing just that.
 RFU is dedicated to fostering inclusive teaching practices and delivering excellence in healthcare education.”

 “The CMSRU Unity Council encourages collaboration among all departments by creating spaces that allow faculty and staff to express and appreciate a multitude of cultures, lived experiences and unique perspectives.
 The Unity Council inspires new angles of inquiry, new kinds of analysis, new discoveries and new solutions.
-We believe that our mission and values will help shape physicians who provide compassionate and culturally sensitive care to all they serve.
-We hope you find that our mission resonates with your own.”
+We believe that our mission and values will help shape physicians who provide compassionate and culturally sensitive care to all they serve.”

 Office of Diversity, Equity, and Inclusion